| || |

 OCTOBER 21, 2008 [Golan Heights] Blending Wines.

 I'm headed up North tomorrow to the Galil region which includes the highly regarded Galil & Golan Heights viticultural sections.
 Has it only been a week?
 Time does fly when you are having fun, but I have been doing SO MUCH running around that I can't believe I have only been in Israel for 1 week so far (OK, 9 days).
-Can't wait!
+I have 6 days left, but I know that will fly.

 WINE TASTING GUY [Golan Heights] Carmel's quality wine revolution